zzhangjii/learning-library/ApplicationIntegration-labguide.md

 19. Turn your attention back to your process model again by clicking on the *Request Evaluation* tab at the upper-left:

-## Implement the Resubmit Activity:
+## Implement the Resubmit Activity

 20. Let’s work on the Resubmit human activity so the store manager can look at a rejected request, edit it and resubmit it: